joe-castle/timrjs/README.md

  - `Timr.removeFromStore(timr)` - Removes the provided Timr from the store.
  - `Timr.destroyAll()` - Destroys all stored Timrs.

-#### Global Helper Methods
+#### Utilities
-There are also a number of helper methods available on the Global Timr function.
-These are all internal functions, but have been exposed for use without having to create a Timr.
+The following methods are availble on the imported Timr object.
  - `Timr.validate(startTime)` - Validates the startTime and returns it converted into seconds.
+   - Ensures provided time is a number or a string.
+   - Ensures it is not a negative number.
    - Checks validity of time string.
-   - Ensures provided time is a number or a string.
    - Ensures provided time does not exceed '999:59:59'.
  - `Timr.formatTime(seconds, separator, outputFormat, formatType)` - Converts seconds into a time string.
 Used by Timrs when outputting their formattedTime.
    - `seconds` - Required.
 The seconds to be converted.